milobanks/epiworldpy/README.md

 time](README_files/figure-commonmark/gentime-visualization-output-1.png)

 Epiworld records agent-agent interactions, and we can graph those too.
-In the below example, we only all cases stemming from an index case.
+In the below example, we only track all cases stemming from a specific index case, despite the model having a prevalence of 0.01.

 ``` python
 import networkx as nx